-In the Optimistic regime, the probabilities decrease with $\mu$ .
-The investor strictly prefers to fund high-signal firms, and is indifferent between monitoring (or denying funding to) lowsignal firms and funding them without further information.
+In the Optimistic regime, the probability of fraud decreases with $\mu$ .
+The investor strictly prefers to fund high-signal firms, and is indifferent between monitoring (or denying funding to) low-signal firms and funding them without further information.
 Here, an increase in the prior makes the investor strictly prefer to fund low-signal firms without monitoring - but then bad firms would have no reason to commit fraud, worsening the pool of low-signal firms and destroying equilibrium.
 In equilibrium, the probability of fraud decreases so as to restore balance.

-This accounts for the results on the bad firms' conditional probability of fraud $\phi$ ; the results on the ex ante probability of fraud $(1 - \mu) \phi$ follow immediately.
+The preceding discussion accounts for the results on the bad firms' conditional probability of fraud $\phi$ .
+The results on the ex ante probability of fraud $(1 - \mu) \phi$ follow immediately.